PERS Plan 1

 Beneficiary: If you die before retirement, your beneficiary will receive a lump sum of any remaining contributions from your account.
 Survivor: When you retire, you can choose a survivor.
 After your death, this person will receive monthly retirement income for the rest of their lives.

 When you apply for retirement, you will choose one of the four benefit options shown below.
+If you choose a survivor benefit option, you must send a copy of a proof-of-age document, such as driver license or passport, when you apply for retirement.
 Once you retire, you can change your option only under limited circumstances.

 Option 1: Single Life